10 Things Your Child Really Needs to Thrive

 “Sometimes very small children in a proper environment develop a skill and exactness in their work that can only surprise us.” ~Maria Montessori

 Montessorians define imagination as the ability to visualize something you can’t actually see.
 Children have a need to create the things they can visualize in their minds.
 Parents can help by providing the right tools and the freedom to express what they’re imagining.
 Painting, crafting, drawing, music, and storytelling are all positive ways for children to use their imaginations.

 Control of error leading to perfection

 Here you see all of your child’s tendencies working together.
 She explores her environment and is drawn to a certain material or task.
 She manipulates the materials and imagines what she would like the outcome to be.
 She repeats the manipulations seeking order and precision.
 She notices her own errors and continues to work in pursuit of “perfection.”
 (By the way, the idea of perfection is your child’s idea, not yours as the parent or adult.)
 Your child then experiences a deep sense of satisfaction, joy, and accomplishment when she has achieved her own idea of perfection.

 The underlying tendencies that drive human behavior are everywhere, in every culture and throughout time.
 Once we become aware of these tendencies, we can encourage children to follow their own, inner motivations.
 Self-motivated children are far more calm, focused, and satisfied than those being steered against their inner currents.

 Once we recognize these universal tendencies, the question becomes, how can we facilitate and nurture their natural unfolding?
 Precisely because these tendencies became evident to Maria Montessori, their unfolding is observed, respected, and nurtured.

-~ Excerpt from Age of Montessori’s online Child Development Course
+~ Excerpt from Authentic Institute of Montessori’s online Child Development Course